Gaming, Adtech, and Events: Saudi Arabia's Emerging Media Landscape

 This raises the question: what opportunities do these emerging spaces create on the ground?

 Riyadh is fast emerging as a name synonymous with entertainment and gaming innovation.
 The country's acclaim as the next "Silicon Valley" for the gaming industry is not by chance.
-In 2024, the Kingdom accounted for 20% of MENA’s gaming revenues, generating $1.2 billion.
+In 2024, the Kingdom accounted for 20% of the MENA’s gaming revenues, generating $1.2 billion.

 Data in the Savvy report showed that Saudi Arabia’s gaming market generated $1.19 billion in revenue in 2024, growing at a CAGR of 8.2%.
 By 2028, the sector is projected to be worth $1.64 billion.
 This buoyant outlook is anchored by the Saudi Gaming and Esports National Strategy, which aims to increase the sector’s GDP contribution to more than $13.3 billion and create 39,000 new jobs by 2030.

 The gaming and broader sports sectors were in the spotlight last week at the Sports Investment Forum in Riyadh.
 The event brought together senior officials, CEOs, and global investors to explore opportunities at the intersection of sports, gaming, and investment.
+During the forum, an SR1 billion ($267 million) Dammam Sports City, a private sector-led project, aims to ignite inflows in the Saudi esports and gaming economy.

-Crucially, this highlights the government's clear intention to build a strong foundation for the sector's long-term growth via policies and initiatives that boost business sentiment for years to come.
+Crucially, it highlights the government's clear intention to build a strong foundation for the sector's long-term growth via policies and initiatives that boost business sentiment for years to come.
 Among these is the $38 billion National Video Games and Esports Strategy, launched in September 2022 by Crown Prince Mohammed bin Salman.

 Adtech Companies Discover New Revenue Streams in Saudi Digital Media Sector